 - Funding emergency services through a levy on insurance is out of line with other New Zealand agencies (like the Police) and international practice.

 ICNZ will continue to argue that, as a public good, FENZ should be funded through general taxation and not through an arbitrary levy on insurance.

 You can find more information about the 2015 review of fire service and its funding on the Department of Internal Affairs website.

 In addition, ICNZ commissioned the New Zealand Institute of Economic Research to review the tax on insurance to fund the fire service.

 ICNZ supports robust professional standards for all financial advisers, including insurance brokers.
 These standards ensure consumers have ready access to quality advice about financial products, including insurance.

-Unfortunately, the old financial advice regime under the Financial Advisers Act 2008 ("FAA") contained no real obligations for insurance brokers, so we welcome the reforms announced by government in the Financial Services Legislation Amendment Bill ("FSLAB").
-The FSLAB will apply common core duties to all advisers, including a duties to:
+Unfortunately, the old financial advice regime under the Financial Advisers Act 2008 ("FAA") contained no real obligations for insurance brokers, so we welcome the reforms announced by the government in the Financial Services Legislation Amendment Bill ("FSLAB").
+The FSLAB will apply common core duties to all advisers, including duties to:

 - put the client’s interests first,

 - disclose certain information to the client, and